SotSF/canopy-values/README.md

 ## To do

 - enforce color uniqueness, on startup and on picking a new color
-- time out a player after a certain amount of time, which should free up their color
+- drop a player after a certain amount of time, which should free up their color
 - animate color change
 - allow picking an arbitrary color
+- add violence for Kevin
 - do stuff with gyroscope/accelerometer data